 Examples of possessive adjectives with body parts in Spanish

 We hope we helped you get a better understanding of possessive adjectives in Spanish.
 You can download this grammar exercise to practice.
-If you have any question or want to tell us your experience with this grammar exercise, please let us know in the comments below.
+If you have any question or want to tell us your experience with this grammar exercise, please let us know in the comments below, or visit our Spanish school in Madrid.